RichardHarwood/RichardHarwood.github.io/Publications.md

 # Scientific Outreach Papers
 <a href="https://futurumcareers.com/3d-images-of-leaves-a-photo-shoot-we-should-all-be-looking-at"> 3D images of leaves: a photo shoot we should all be looking at </a> <br />
 <img  src="/img/3D-reconstruction-of-a-chickpea-stomata.jpg" width="200" style="display:block; margin-left:auto; margin-right:auto" />
 An outreach article with Margaret Barbour that uses our 3D imaging data to inspire students to get into plant science and combat “plant blindness”.
-For this article I created a 3D model of chickpea leaf that could be 3D printed!
+For this article I created a 3D model of a chickpea leaf that could be 3D printed!
 <br clear="left"/>